 - Another good indicator for most algorithms is how much engagement you get around the time of posting.

 So for example, you post at 9PM, and you immediately get 20 likes within the first hour, your post will rank higher and show up more on your followers’ feeds than, say, a post that only gets 5 likes within the first hour of posting.
 Quick Fact: This is the actual and first technical definition of the term "trending".

+Some dos and don'ts to grow your Instagram under the constantly changing algorithm:1.
 When you post, engage with your Instagram community the first 60 minutes to help drive engagement

 Not only will your followers feel the love and support, but Instagram will boost your post and show it to more of your followers!
 More on this on your mini-mission below!

 Editing a caption or a location's tag after posting can definitely destroy a post's chances of performing well and reaching better engagement.
 When you post a photo on Instagram it immediately starts acquiring engagement (likes, comments, saves & shares).
 The Instagram algorithm uses this engagement to determine the quality of your content and ranks your post.
 If you get a lot of engagement (especially within the first hour), the algorithm will favor your post and promote it to more accounts.